json-schema-form-element/jsfe/README.md

 </div>

 `@jsfe/form` contains the base class from which all other packages extends themselves from.
-You don't need to install it, unless you want to provide widgets and styles from scratch.
+**You don't need to install it**, unless you want to provide widgets and styles from scratch.
 If you just want to override _some_ of the flavored components, `@jsfe/<theme>` packages are handy starters.

 `@jsfe/types` contains everything for assisting your own widgets authoring.